Healthy Homes Assessment Broadmeadows

 Insulation Broadmeadows

-The "R" signifies thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3